 Dieunedort Wandji is a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL).
 Dieunedort’s research aims to examine the “performative” nature of colonial boundaries against the backdrop of security issues in former EAF (Central Africa).
 Looking at insecurity, spatiality and social processes across four states in Africa, the project seeks to assess the extent to which failure to effectively conceptualise territorial space and historically contextualise state boundaries has impacted the design of security policies, instruments and infrastructures pertaining to the area of central Africa.
 This research will investigate relevant IR theories, and use data from policy instruments analysis as well as from interviews of local traditional actors.

 Dieunedort holds a BA in Bilingual Studies from the University of Douala in Cameroon, a Postgraduate Certificate in Education and a MA in Francophone Africa from the University of Portsmouth in the UK.
 Before starting his PhD, he had previously worked in the Education and in the International Development sectors both in Africa and in the UK.

 Imene Medfouni is currently a PhD student in the School of Area Studies, History, Politics and Literature (SASHPL), University of Portsmouth.
 Her research examines the status of English as a medium of instruction EMI in Algerian higher education.
 She is particularly interested in exploring language policy, practices and attitudes in Algerian linguistic settings (Francophone, Arabophone and Berbophone).
 Her research interests include English as a medium of Instruction, multilingualism and World Englishes.

 She holds MA in Applied Linguistics and TEFL and a BA in Linguistics from Larbi Ben M’hidi University, Oum El Bouaghi, Algeria.

 Sorina Toltica is a PhD research student in the School of Area Studies, History, Politics and Literature (SASHPL).
-Her current work is funded by South Coast Doctoral Training Partnership within the ESRC, assessing the character of contemporary US/UK counterterrorism engagement in West Africa.
-It examines the drivers of counter-terrorism actions, the shaping of (and reactions to) changing regional security coalitions and the effects on counter terrorism, conflict resolution and political governance trajectories.
+Her current work is funded by South Coast Doctoral Training Partnership within the ESRC, assessing the character of contemporary US/UK counter-terrorism and counter-insurgency engagement in West Africa.
+It examines the drivers of military actions, the shaping of (and reactions to) changing regional security coalitions and the effects on counter terrorism, conflict resolution and political governance trajectories.
 Other research interests include conflict prevention and African Regional Organisations.